renatahodovan/picireny/README.rst

 Acknowledgement and Citations
 =============================

-*picireny* is motivated by the idea of Hierarchial Delta Debugging:
+*Picireny* is motivated by the idea of Hierarchial Delta Debugging:

 * G. Misherghi, Z. Su: "HDD: Hierarchical delta debugging", ICSE 2006.